Master of Science in Social Policy (MSSP)

 MSSP 6060 Data for Equitable Justice Lab

-Data for Equitable Justice Lab is a non-credit research group that gives SP2 Masters students an opportunity to analyze some of today's most important social issues through data and, with faculty support, create a product for audiences well beyond our classrooms and campus.
-With guidance from the lab faculty, students develop a project - etither individually or as part of a team - to examine a contemporary social policy or political issue through or on data or digital technology.
-Through these projects students will produce an op-ed, bolg post, podcast, academic article, short film, or other product of their choosing that creates or contributes to contemporary discourse.
+Data for Equitable Justice Lab is a research course that gives SP2 Master’s students an opportunity to analyze some of today’s most important social issues through data and, with instructor support, create a product for audiences well beyond the classroom.
+With guidance from lab instructors, students develop a project – either individually or as part of a team – to examine a contemporary social policy issue through the use of data, or to examine a social justice issue that concerns data or digital technology.
+In these projects, students will produce an op-ed, blog post, podcast, academic article, short film, or other product of their choosing that creates or contributes to contemporary policy discourse.
+This course helps students produce a data-focused work product that they can build on during their Capstone seminar.

 Fall, Spring, and Summer Terms